Ricette di Sicilia

 - 1

-Toast the breadcrumbs gently in a non-stick pan over a low heat, stirring until golden, then set aside.
+Toast the breadcrumbs in a non-stick pan over a low heat, stirring until golden, then set aside.

 - 2